aberba/php-classes/README.md

 # My PHP Classes
 A collection of reusable PHP classes that I use often in my projects.
-You free to use for whatever project you want.
+You are free to use for whatever project you want.
 Suggestions for improvement are warmly welcome :)

 ## Using class.database.php